 Reduction of lustre is caused by severe absorption of undercoat.
-It’s the result of application on rough or unclean surfaces, inadequate or excessive dilution of paint, use of unsuitable thinner, application of excessively thin film or drying when there is excessive moisture or pollutants.
+It is the result of application on rough or unclean surfaces, inadequate or excessive dilution of paint, use of unsuitable thinner, application of excessively thin film or drying when there is excessive moisture or pollutants.

-Discolouration is caused by failure to remove unstable matter during surface preparation, using interior grade paint and tinter on exterior surfaces, and using the wrong thinners in the paint.
+Discolouration is caused by failure to remove unstable matter during surface preparation, using interior grade paint, tinter on exterior surfaces and using the wrong thinners in the paint.

 This occurs when vibrantly coloured paint with organic particles that are susceptible to UV damage are used; or use of paint with water sensitive pigments; or paint containing low-quality emulsions.

 Yellowing occurs when paint containing ingredients such as yellowing epoxy or alkyd resins are used.
 These are easily affected by light, heat or environmental contaminants.